On my bookshelf—a #bookstack

 Remembrance—Rita Woods—Triple the time lines, triple the heart-stopping pleasure.
 Haiti in the 18th Century, New Orleans in the 19th, and Ohio in current days.
 Remembrance is magical.

 Unraveled—M.K.
 Tod—Set between the world wars, a veteran must return to the places that still give him nightmares.
-Ah, but there’s a story of love in here too.
-I’m still reading but it’s good so far.
+A story of war but a story of love’s triumphs, too.

 So… what are you writing?
 Or reading?